 Referred to as the Global Ocean, the huge central tank is the beating heart of the oceanarium and represents an underwater ecosystem brimming with sharks, rays, snappers, eels, barracudas and countless other species.

 Outside the building in another contained area, sea otters seemingly hold hands and flutter their eye-lashes (another rare feature for a sea mammal) whilst floating around lazily on their backs.

-There’s much more to see at Parque das Nações, enough for a whole day’s sightseeing in fact.
+There’s much more to see at Parque das Nações (indicated on the Google map below), enough for a whole day’s sightseeing in fact.
 Let the kids loose at the Pavilhão do Conhecimento (Knowledge Pavilion), a funtastic interactive science and technology museum that fascinates youngsters with a broad range of high-tech gadgetry and wizardry.
 Toddlers can even ‘launch’ a hydrogen rocket, don hard hats and build the Unfinished House before enjoying a high-wire bicycle ride.